9 Essential WordPress Security Tips Anyone Can Implement

 4 – Update WordPress to the Latest Version

-The current version of WordPress is 5.6, which is used by about 22% of all WordPress sites.
-Another 18% use the earlier version, WordPress 5.0.
-Yet, according to WordPress, one-third of all WordPress sites are still using WP 4.9, and the rest of WordPress owners are even further behind!
-That is 60% of all WordPress sites and presents a vast opportunity for hackers.
+The current version of WordPress is 5.9, which is used by about 44% of all WordPress sites.
+Another 15% use the earlier version, WordPress 5.8.
+Yet, according to WordPress, 6.4% of all WordPress sites are still using WP 5.7, and the rest of WordPress owners are even further behind!
+That means 40% of all WordPress sites are not using the latest version of WordPress, and that presents a vast opportunity for hackers.